mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 There was an unintended name collision between two separate secrets.

-### machine stuck in provisioned state after pivot (COPS-7166)
+### Machine stuck in provisioned state after pivot (COPS-7166)

 After performing a Pivot operation to migrate cluster resources in DKP 2.1.1, some machines could be stuck in the provisioning state.
+This issue has been resolved.

 ### kube-prometheus-stack error with fresh on-prem install (COPS-7163)